 Old Bostonian Association

-The Old Bostonian Association is the alumni group of Boston Grammar School, Boston, Lincolnshire, England.
-The Association is open to former students of the school, and to current and former staff of the school.
+The Old Bostonian Association (OBA) is the alumni group of Boston Grammar School.
+Membership is open to:

 - To promote union and good fellowship amongst the members;